-Mr. Serio, 58, has served as a partner with Park Strategies, LLC ("Park Strategies"), a management and government relations consulting firm, since January 2005.
+Mr. Serio, 60, has served as a partner with Park Strategies, LLC ("Park Strategies"), a management and government relations consulting firm, since January 2005.
 He currently serves as the head of Park Strategies' risk and insurance management practice group.
 He is also a partner in the D'Amato Law Group, a New York-based legal practice.
 Prior to joining Park Strategies, Mr. Serio served as Superintendent of Insurance for the State of New York from May 2001 to January 2005.
 From January 1995 until his appointment as Superintendent in 2001, Mr. Serio served as First Deputy Superintendent and General Counsel of the New York Insurance Department.
 Mr. Serio also has served as the Chairman of the Government Affairs Task Force of the National Association of Insurance Commissioners ("NAIC") and as a member of and NAIC representative on the Financial Services and Banking Information Infrastructure Committee of the United States Treasury.
 He was also a commissioner of the International Commission on Holocaust Era Insurance Claims.
-He is also a trustee of the Senior Health Insurance Plan Trust and director of the Senior Health Insurance Company of Pennsylvania, two positions to which he was appointed by the Commissioner of Insurance of the Commonwealth of Pennsylvania.
-In 2019, he was appointed to the board of the Capital District Physicians Health Plan.
+He currently serves as a trustee of the Senior Health Insurance Plan Trust and director of the Senior Health Insurance Company of Pennsylvania, two positions to which he was appointed by the Commissioner of Insurance of the Commonwealth of Pennsylvania.
+In 2019, he was appointed to the board of the Capital District Physicians Health Plan, a not-for-profit healthcare organization in New York.
+Mr. Serio also currently serves on the board of PHL Group, a private insurance group.
 He has been a director of Radian since May 2012.

-From both his private and public sector roles, Mr. Serio possesses extensive knowledge and experience in the insurance industry.
+From both his private and public sector roles, Mr. Serio possesses extensive knowledge and experience in the insurance industry and insurance regulatory matters in particular.
 His in-depth understanding of insurance regulatory matters, including financial and market conduct examinations and other compliance-related matters, combined with his experience in risk management and corporate governance matters, further strengthens the Board's oversight and perspective in these areas.
-He is a Board Leadership Fellow of the National Association of Corporate Directors, which, together with his current and past work experiences, provides him with insights and expertise that are especially valuable in his role as Chair of the Governance Committee of our Board.
+He is a Board Leadership Fellow of the National Association of Corporate Directors ("NACD"), which provides him with added perspective and insight into the Board's corporate governance responsibilities.